andres-erbsen/dename-writeup/dename.md

-If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash paths.
+If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the hashes of the names, along with the associated Merkle hash paths.
 The client has to verify that both hash paths result give the correct root hash and that there are indeed no nodes in between: up to their common ancestor, the former only has left siblings and the latter only has right siblings.